msalvimjr/webpage-dcc/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a professor of computer science at UFMG.
-My research interests include formal methods for responsible computing, with special focus on the application of the framework of quantitative information flow (and some information--, decision--, and game-theory) to problems of privacy, security, transparency, fairness, and polarization.
+My research interests include formal methods for responsible computing, with a special focus on the application of the framework of quantitative information flow (and some information–, decision–, and game-theory) to problems of privacy, security, transparency, fairness, and polarization.
 {style="text-align: justify;"}